oracle-livelabs/apex/oci-document-understanding/1-configure-oci-keys/1-configure-oci-keys.md

-# Configure the OCI API keys
+# Configure OCI API Keys and a Bucket

 ## Introduction